Skip to content

 What to Look for in an Easy-to-Clean Litter Box

-When evaluating options, focus on structural qualities rather than cosmetic features.
+When evaluating litter box options, focus on structural qualities rather than cosmetic features.

-Design decisions that seem small — like height or interior openness — often make the largest difference over time.
+Design decisions that seem small — like height or interior openness — often make the biggest difference over time.

 Cleaning should feel controlled, not awkward.